top of page

 It helped that I am the humanist son of a Protestant pastor.
 And by humanist, I mean that I am an atheist with a passion for exploring the meaning of life.
 I grew up watching my father craft ceremonies and many times he asked me to edit them in French.
 In fact, I have always been surrounded by believers, from various religions.

-In 2011, I trained as a secular wedding celebrant with Ashoka, in Geneva.
+In 2011, I trained in Geneva as a secular wedding celebrant with Ashoka.
 My teachers were Jeltje Gordon-Lennox and Julien Abegglen Verazzi.
 Since then, I have organised many multicultural wedding ceremonies.
 Baby namings followed.
 However, I always felt that I was not doing enough.
-In January 2017, I started officiating at funeral services, helping the closest relatives create a personalised ceremony for the departed.
-I am also training to help people create ceremonies after divorces or separations
+In January 2017, I started officiating at funeral services, helping the closest relatives create a personalised ceremony to honor the departed.
+I have also started helping people create ceremonies after divorces or separations

-In 2015, I was elected president of the Association of Professional Celebrants (in French-speaking Switzerland).
+In 2015, I was elected president of the Association of Professional Celebrants (in the French-speaking region of Switzerland).
+I am still on the board, in charge of developing a training programme.

-In 2017, my article on "Multicultural Wedding Ceremonies: Venturing into the World of Diversity" is published in "Emerging Ritual in Secular Societies: A Transdisciplinary Conversation" (Jessica Kingsley Publishers).
+In 2017, my essay on "Multicultural Wedding Ceremonies: Venturing into the World of Diversity" was published in "Emerging Ritual in Secular Societies: A Transdisciplinary Conversation" (Jessica Kingsley Publishers).

 AndresTheCelebrant.com